 - In some locations, it is illegal to record a call without notifying the caller.
 If you are using Wave in such a location, your queue's Welcome prompt should inform callers that their calls may be recorded.
-See "Using the Welcome prompt to inform callers that their calls may be recorded" on page 2-11. - If you expect to keep thousands of voice messages in the queue's mailbox you should configure Wave to automatically archive call recordings out of the queue mailbox, and then use the Archived Recording Browser instead of ViewPoint to manage and listen to them.
+See "Using the Welcome prompt to inform callers that their calls may be recorded" on page 2-78. - If you expect to keep thousands of voice messages in the queue's mailbox you should configure Wave to automatically archive call recordings out of the queue mailbox, and then use the Archived Recording Browser instead of ViewPoint to manage and listen to them.
+See Chapter 19 in the Wave Global Administrator Guide for instructions on archiving recordings, and Appendix A in the Wave ViewPoint User Guide for instructions on using the Archived Recording Browser.